V 9.2, December 2017 Go to latest version

 (>> back to table of contents)

-Another group of vision software is constituted by systems for ophthalmic screening of visual well-functioning.
-Such systems usually measure acuity or other visual functions that are of interest to optometrists and ophthalmologists.
+Ophthalmic screening of visual well-functioning is another important area of applied vision software.
+Such systems usually measure acuity or other visual functions that are of interest to optometrists, ophthalmologists and neuroophthalmologists.
 Here are a few examples:

 The UMIST Eye System developed by Chris French at Manchester was a software system on the PC under DOS for general optometry.
 It had a comprehensive range of acuity tests including upper and lower case letter sets, digits, symbols, pictograms, gratings, and vernier.
 Presentation was from single-character to multiple-line, with variable contrast, duochrome and stereogram modes, and full format control.
 A variety of optometric displays was included along with an 18-bit colour vision test and single static, multiple static and kinetic field testing procedures.
 The system was described in Part II of the special issue of Spatial Vision.
 The price was 250 Pounds/single user, 500 Pounds/site licence.